FurryGuides

 What is the 6-2-1 rule?

 The 6-2-1 rule is the golden guideline for convention attendees: 6 hours of sleep, 2 meals a day, and 1 shower minimum.
-Following this helps you stay healthy and enjoy the full convention experience.
+It works because cons are physically and socially draining.
+Sleep protects your judgment and immune system, meals prevent energy crashes, and showering keeps you comfortable to be around.

 How much money should I budget for my first furry convention?